mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/10.Network Planning/30.IPSec Tunnel/default.md

 ### Prerequisites checks

-Please ensure that following prerequisites are met before proceeding for deployment,
+Please ensure that the following prerequisites are met before proceeding for deployment,